 Every person is a leader.
-Once you have a job, get married, become a parent, join a church, pastor a church, then the leadership opportunity is presented to you.
+Once you have a job, get married, become a parent, join a church, pastor a church, then you are a leader.
 Everyone is a leader is some aspect of their life.
-However, as life experience demonstrates vividly, the quality of each person’s leadership varies.
+The only question is, what kind of leader are you?

-One way to think about this is to view leadership as a spectrum.
-At one end of the spectrum there are the leaders who might be called laizze-faire in their style of leadership.
+One way to think about leadership ability is to view it on a spectrum.
+At one end of the spectrum there are the leaders who are thoughtless in their style of leadership.
 They think little of how to lead others, apply themselves minimally to learning about leadership and have little concern for the circle of influence they possess.
-Needless to say, laizze-faire leaders are ineffective leaders.
+Thoughtless leaders are ineffective leaders.

-Further along on the spectrum are those who might be described as transactional leaders.
-This is a common approach to leadership in many businesses today.
-These leaders offer tit for tat.
+In the middle of the spectrum are those who are transactional leaders.
+This is a common approach in business today.
+These leaders and managers offer tit-for-tat.
 If you do something for me, I will do something for you.
-Transactional leadership is needed to run most modern organizations but there is a better option than being limited to transactional leadership.
+Transactional leadership is needed to run modern organizations but there is a better option.

-On the furthest end of the spectrum are the leaders who might be described as transformational in their style of leadership.
-Those who are people who recognize that a leader, together with his or her followers, has the potential to achieve higher levels of motivation, morale and accomplishment in their church or organization.
-This is the ultimate style of leadership that every leader, pastor and business manager should achieve to accomplish.
+On the opposite end of the spectrum are the leaders who are transformational in their results.
+Those are people who recognize that a leader, together with his or her followers, has the potential to achieve higher levels of motivation, morale and accomplishment in their church or organization.
+This is the ultimate style of leadership that every leader, pastor and business manager should desire.

 Based on the research of Bernard Bass, and others, it is understood that transformational leaders possess four qualities: